 Stedelijk Gymnasium Johan van Oldenbarnevelt, Secondary school in Amersfoort, Netherlands.

-The school was established in 1376 as a Latin school, one of the oldest in the region.
-It was renamed in 1933 to honor Johan van Oldenbarnevelt, a notable alumnus from the 1500s.
+The school was founded in 1376 as a Latin school, making it one of the oldest in the region.
+It took its current name in 1933 to honor Johan van Oldenbarnevelt, who had studied here in the 16th century before becoming a leading figure in Dutch history.

 The community of curious travelers